• Agents

 - Non-storable content

 Solid findings.
 The SQL injection is real.
 The XSS is real.
 The missing headers are real.
-ZAP did its job.
+ZAP did its job — nothing to complain about.

-Now here's what Flowpatrol found on top of those same issues:
+Now here's what an LLM-powered scanner finds on top of those same issues:

 ===================================================